deviceinsight/ux4iot-react/README.md

 - `useDirectMethod` - Execute a direct method on a device
 - `usePatchDesiredProperties` - Update the desired properties of the device twin
 - `useD2CMessages` - Use the raw messages sent by your devices
+- `useUx4iot` - Convenience hook to get the Ux4iot instance

 ## Prerequisites